Second attacker pleads guilty to murdering Peter Lui for his Outlaws patch

 Te Aonui-Tawhai pleaded guilty to murder, assault and the aggravated robbery of Lui's Outlaws patch.
 He was sentenced last month to life imprisonment with a minimum non-parole period of 13 years.

-Cahill pleaded guilty to aggravated robbery but elected trial by jury for assault with a weapon and murder.
+Cahill pleaded guilty to aggravated robbery but elected for trial by jury for assault with a weapon and murder.

 In July, a jury found Cahill guilty of the assault, but could not agree on a verdict for the murder charge.